Kakifrucht/HalfminerSystem/README.md

 - Statistics for every player with /stats
   - Rightclick player to view some stats
   - Allows to compare statistics easily
-- PvP based Skilllevel System, ELO
+- PvP based skilllevel system / ELO
-  - Adds level to scoreboard, colors name
+  - Adds level to scoreboard
+  - Colors name depending on skillgroup
 - View latency and server status with /lag
   - Information if player or server lags
   - View other players latency/ping
-  - Notifies staff when tps is too low
+  - Notifies staff when servers TPS is too low
 - Inbuilt protections against:
   - Killfarming
   - CombatLogging
     - With ActionBar support
   - Bedrock glitching (alert and log)
-- Performance modifications
+- Performance optimizations
   - Redstone limiter
   - Piston limiter
   - Hopper limiter